 - Google, in specific, also builds and distributes browsers (Chrome) and operating systems (Android), which gives the company even more control over the ecosystem.

-Now, another company is set to join the ranks of Google and Facebook, and turn the Duopoly to a Triopoly.
+Now, another company is set to join the ranks of Google and Facebook, and turn the Duopoly into a Triopoly.
 According to an eMarketer report, Amazon’s share of the US digital ad market surpassed 10% for the first time in 2020, growing 52.5% YoY.
-Despite being a relatively late entrant to the digital advertising landscape, Amazon’s fast growth has already secured it the third spot as the largest ad tech platforms by revenue generated.
+Despite being a relatively late entrant to the digital advertising landscape, Amazon’s fast growth has already secured it the third spot as the largest ad tech platform by revenue generated.

 “For advertisers with goods to sell in the marketplace, Amazon ads were a key performance lever throughout 2020, especially with the cheap ad opportunities available in Q2, when many sellers suffered out-of-stocks and dropped out of the auctions,” said Nicole Perrin, eMarketer principal analyst at Insider Intelligence.
 “Amazon advertising has long been a must for marketplace participants, and that hasn’t really changed—though more brands and retailers are considering Amazon from an ecommerce perspective due to the pandemic.”